KevinCarroll7737/kevincarroll7737.github.io/_posts/offSec/walk/2018-10-21-HTB-active.md

 <img src="/assets/images/krb5tgs.png" style="height: 100%; width: auto">

-With a TGS, we can retrieve the Service's password.
+Now that we have a TGS, we can retrieve the Service's password.
 If you run Kali, you will need to follow these steps for JTR to recognize the format.

 ```
 git clone https://github.com/magnumripper/JohnTheRipper.git && cd JohnTheRipper/src